cpseager/spike-prime-win7/README.md

 5) Restart the computer.
 Yes, you really do have to do this.

 6) Connect the Spike to the USB cable and turn it on.
 Remember which USB port you have used on the computer, as it is best to always use the same one for the cable in the future.
 Ignore any Windows 'Installing device driver' messages and wait 5 minutes or so (driver update/install will eventually fail).
-During this time download the Spike FS driver and unzip it in a new folder on your desktop.
+During this time download the Spike driver from this repo and unzip it in a new folder on your desktop.

 7) Open Device Manager (Start>Run>and type 'Device Manager' to find it)